36wish/36wish.github.io/_posts/2021-07-09-options-for-getting-hong-kong-cash-payout-from-overseas.md

 Referral code: 1N9T6Q0

 ✅ Works with overseas address, mobile and tax code
 ✅ ID scanning pretty good
 ✅ No need for further facial recognition after you sign up, which is important if you are helping others to get their cash.
-❌ Text to NZ mobile numbers are often delayed, so suggest you get a US number as below and use it to sign up ❌ If you need to change mobile number you need to do it in person in HK ❌ No interest
+❌ Text to NZ mobile numbers are often delayed, so suggest you get a US number as below and use it to sign up
+❌ If you need to change mobile number you need to do it in person in HK
+❌ No interest
+❌ Bank card is HK$50/year

 ## BOCOM

 Bank of Communications [remote account opening](https://www.hk.bankcomm.com/hk/shtml/hk/en/2005575/2602047/2626804.shtml?channelId=2005575)

 ✅ Works with overseas address, mobile and tax code
-❌ App is very finiky, does not work properly on some phones ❌ ID scanning is also very picky.
+❌ App is very finiky, does not work properly on some phones
+❌ ID scanning is also very picky.
 If you can't get it to work after a few tries, it will lock you out.
 You will need to supply a new mobile and email to try scanning again.
 ❌ There is a low balance fee of HK$60/month if there's less than HK$5000 in the account.
 It's not a problem if you just take the money and leave, but be aware if you want to keep on using it.
 ❌ No interest
+❌ Bank card is HK$50/year

 ## ZA